Parcel Delivery Management Services, from The Whistl Group visit parcels website

 However, this type of label paper is difficult to recycle through traditional waste systems.

 This issue was highlighted by our partners at Zest Recycle.
-We’ve worked together since 2021, and it was their thorough review of waste management across all our warehouses and depots that highlighted the problem posed by backing label paper.
+We’ve worked together since 2021, and their thorough review of waste management across all our warehouses and depots highlighted the problem posed by backing label paper.

 Ultimately, green logistics doesn’t happen in a vacuum.